mtlynch/mediagoblin/docs/source/siteadmin/relnotes.rst

 3. Also run
    ``./bin/python setup.py develop --upgrade && ./bin/gmg dbupdate``

-Please note this important second new step!
+Please note the important steps of 0 and 2, which have not appeared in prior upgrade guides!

 Additionally: